Two descriptions of dark matter around a black hole: photon sphere, shadow, and lensing: Conclusion and discussion

 Several caveats warrant attention.
 The adopted setup and assumptions may not fully capture a realistic cosmological settings.
 For example, time delay analyses in large scale gravitational lensing (e.g., HE 0435-1223~\cite{H0LiCOW:2016qrm}) typically include cosmic expansion to infer the Hubble constant, which was not addressed in this study.
-Furthermore, lensing observables, especially time delays, are sensitive to perturbing matter both near the lens and along the line of sight.
-Future work that incorporates the cosmological constant into the Einstein field equations and accounts for perturbers would be valuable.
+Furthermore, lensing observables, especially time delays, are sensitive to perturbing matter both near the lens and along the line of sight~\cite{Seljak:1994wa}.
+Future work that incorporates the cosmological constant into the Einstein field equations and accounts for perturbers from nearby galaxies and the environment along the light paths would be valuable.

+Other prospective directions may also be considered.
+The distinct effective potentials in the EC DM and vacuum DM cases indicates that they may lead to differences in their gravitational-wave (GW) signatures, e.g., in their quasinormal modes and GW lensing echoes~\cite{Jusufi:2019ltj,Toshmatov:2025rln,Cardoso:2021wlq,Kouniatalis:2025itj} (see, e.g., Refs.~\cite{Ezquiaga:2020dao,Gondan:2021fpr} for relevant discussions of GW lensing echoes).
+In addition, the appearance of the accretion disk around the BH may also be relevant, as we expect that EC DM and vacuum DM would yield distinct innermost circular orbits and different redshift effects on the disk intensity (see, e.g., Ref.~\cite{Macedo:2024qky}).
+Furthermore, one could perform a similar analysis to that presented here to compare EC DM and vacuum DM observables in their rotating configurations (e.g., those obtained numerically~\cite{Fernandes:2025osu} and those derived via the Newman–Janis algorithm~\cite{Xu:2018wow,Jusufi:2020cpn,Xu:2017bpz,Liu:2024qso,He:2024amh}), since realistic BHs are expected to be non-static.

 Nevertheless, our results capture robust features of strong-field lensing around BHs embedded in DM and remain relevant for future theoretical and observational investigations.